UIS IT Policies, Procedures & Guidelines

 - Equipment Transfer and Disposal

-The primary purpose of information technology resources at the University of Illinois in Springfield is to enhance and support the educational mission of the University.
+The primary purpose of information technology resources at the University of Illinois Springfield is to enhance and support the educational mission of the University.
 Access to the University’s technology resources is a privilege granted to University students, faculty, staff, and approved guests.
 These resources include hardware, software, computer accounts, local area networks as well as connections to other computer networks via the Internet.
 Everyone using these resources is responsible for using them in an appropriate, ethical and lawful manner.

 All users must refrain from the following activities: